farm-ng/amiga-dev-kit/website/docs/brain/brain-install.md

 ## Install from pip [recommended]

 :::tip
-We recommend running the brain SDK applications in a virtual environment to avoid conflicts with other packages / versions installed on your system.
+We strongly recommend running the brain SDK applications in a virtual environment to avoid conflicts with other packages / versions installed on your system.
 Though this is not a requirement and you are welcome to decide